andersbogsnes/ml_tooling/docs/baseclass.rst

     >>> linear.config.RANDOM_STATE = 2

 .. seealso::
-    :ref:`config` for a list of available configuration options
+    Refer to :ref:`config` for a list of available configuration options